 future.
-Performance is no guide to the future.
 Performance data is calculated bid to NAV or NAV to NAV dependent on the period, all performance is net of fees, inc. reinvested.
 Highest fee share class has been used to cover periods prior to share class launch.

 Fund Ratings and Awards